-The CFPB’s Final Rule on Debt Collection (Regulation F) requires us in accounts receivable to focus on the consumer communication preference.
+The CFPB’s Final Rule on Debt Collection (Regulation F) requires us in accounts receivable to focus on the consumer preference for communication.
 So, how can you ensure you are getting the information you need from consumers?
-And what counts as good information anyway?
+And what counts as good consumer preference information anyway?
 Read on for a few simple steps you can take right away to optimize your consumer communication preference collection practices.
 Find out how you can improve your consumer communication, avoid bad outcomes, and get more - and more useful - consumer preference data.

 1. Don't invite revocation